Configuring build steps

 Configuring build steps explicitly

 Build steps can be configured explicitly in Moderne CLI configuration.
-The out-of-the-box behavior described above can also be explicitly defined in the .moderne/moderne.yml
+The out-of-the-box default behavior described above can also be explicitly defined in the .moderne/cli/moderne.yml file:

 specs: specs.moderne.ai/v1/cli